hirosystems/docs/docs/hiro-archive/guides/use-stacks-blockchain-api-archive.md

 **Restore via tab-separated-values (TSV) file**

 This method is several times slower than restoring from a Postgres dump.
-The API TSV file contains the raw unprocessed events from a Stacks Blockchain node.
+The API TSV file contains the raw unprocessed events from a Stacks blockchain node.
 The API can ingest this file to process events into a Postgres database.
 Restoring from a TSV file can be useful when a Postgres database archive for a particular API version is not available or when it cannot be used for any reason.

 ### Where to Download Archives